 The park is documented as the most productive shorebird nesting beach in the Florida Panhandle.

-The clear water of St. Joseph Bay, the deep-water access from the park, great fishing, snorkeling, and easy access to off-shore reefs and fishing attracts a large boating crowd.
+The clear water of St. Joseph Bay; the deep-water access from the park; great fishing and snorkeling; and easy access to off-shore reefs and fishing attracts a large boating crowd.
 Knowledge of local waters is required.

 - Please be cautious of changing tides and water depth, and do not damage seagrass or other sensitive marine habitat.

 - The park provides an accessible route around the marina basin to the restrooms, concession, fish cleaning station, rinse/shower station and beach.

 Fish caught in the waters around the park include speckled trout, red drum, flounder, mullet, bluefish, whiting and shark.
 Spear fishing is not permitted in the park.
 Scalloping is extremely popular during the summer months.

 Scuba diving is limited at St. Joseph Peninsula State Park; however, there is excellent scuba diving off shore.
 The Mexico Beach Artificial Reef Association has placed several artificial reefs and wrecks off shore just north of the park.

 There are dive trips offered locally and several captains ready to take you diving on that special spot.

 Shelling is popular at St. Joseph Peninsula State Park.
 With both Gulf of Mexico and St. Joseph Bay beach access, shelling opportunities are abundant.
 Try shelling at different times of the year to see a variety of shells.